 - Open to scientists, teachers, administrators and policy makers who have an interest in NCDs

 - May enroll in one of many short courses/programs available at University of Michigan during the summer months.
 [See summer courses]

 - Opportunity can also be used to network for collaborative projects and/or find a mentor for the long-term postdoctoral research training option.

-The next application period for the short-term program has been extended.
+The application period for the short-term program has been extended.
 Now ends March 31, 2017

 3) Yearly 2-day workshops held in different geographical regions of Thailand, for all levels of postdoctoral health scientists.
 All workshops will include training in basic research competencies.